ROIBUB/ir-final-project-2026/README.md

 - `inverted_index_gcp.py` – Inverted index implementation with support for Google Cloud Storage
 - `search_frontend.py` – Flask-based search server
 - `run_frontend_in_gcp.sh` – Script for running the server on GCP
 - `queries_train.json` – Query set used for evaluation
+-  `index_building.ipynb` – Jupyter Notebook for Building an Index

 ---